nagydani/seedling/seed/README.md

  * `}~self` (pronounced *"tail-self"*) ends the computation with a tail call to itself.
- * `}~` (pronounced *"tail"*) ends the computation with a tail call to the interpreter mode behavior of the following word.
+ * `}~` (pronounced *"tail"*) ends the computation with a tail call to the interpret mode behavior of the following word.

 There can be (and are) defined further words that end a